Visitors must follow all applicable orders as directed by the B.C. Provincial Health Officer while in B.C.

 - Do not cross above others traveling in avalanche terrain.

 Dog sleds may be used for day trips or overnight stays in the National Historic Site.
-Dogs can carry the Giardia parasite, so teams should be tethered at least 100 m away from any water body.

 Seasonal Restricted Activity Areas at the Bennett City and Lindeman City townsites protect sensitive historic features.
 Access to the Bennett townsite area and overland access between the Lindeman shelters is by ski and snowshoe only.

 There are a number of unmaintained visitor shelters within Chilkoot Trail National Historic Site.